How to Build an Emergency Litter or Stretcher in a Survival or Wilderness Situation

 -

-Before constructing a stretcher, keep these key principles in mind:
+When choosing or building a litter or stretcher, keep these principles in mind:

 -